McKinsey Inspire: Step-By-Step Guide to Get Accepted

 Office Interest

 The McKinsey Early Access application will ask you for your top three office preferences.
-You should select your top office choices based on your potential geographic interests for a future summer internship or full-time role.
+You should select your top office choices based on your potential geographic interests for a future McKinsey internship or full-time role.

 The offices that you select are not binding, but will help put you in contact with the right people at McKinsey.
 You should think about where you would like to live after finishing your MBA.